Rohanroor/PlantScanAI/README.md

 # PlantScanAI
-To detect type of infection in Paddy Plant
+To detect type of infection in Rice Plant